kazoli/mern_listing_test/README.md

 1. Change to development mode in .env file in the backend folder: "NODE_ENV = development"
 2. Change mongo URI in .env file in the backend folder: "MONGO_URI = mongodb://mongodb/mern_test"
 3. Change the proxy inside package.json file in the frontend folder: "proxy": "http://backend:5000"
-4. In command line go into main parent folder and run: "docker-compose up"
+4. In command line go into the main folder and run: "docker-compose up"
 5. If "MongooseServerSelectionError: connect ECONNREFUSED 127.0.0.1:27017" error comes, try to restart backend image inside docker